YuLeiFuYun/YLExtensions/README.md

 ## License

-TCExtensions is released under the MIT license.
+YLExtensions is released under the MIT license.
 See LICENSE for details.